BaileyBurns/Capstone-Project/README.md

 # Capstone-Project
 ### An analysis of Fitbit data to provide insights on future marketing and business decisions

-## Vizualization of the project in Tableau can be seen here:
+## Visualization of the project in Tableau can be seen here:
 https://public.tableau.com/app/profile/bailey.burns/viz/GoogleDataVizSQLTableau/Top5Bottom5CalorieBurners

 ## The Task